Martha Marcy May Marlene: Reception

-Martha Marcy May Marlene received highly positive reviews, with Olsen's performance as the traumatized Martha met with critical acclaim; the film holds a 90% "fresh" rating on Rotten Tomatoes, with the consensus capsule stating, "Led by a mesmerizing debut performance from Elizabeth Olsen, Martha Marcy May Marlene is a distinctive, haunting psychological drama."
-On Metacritic the film has a 75 out of 100 score on 39 critic reviews, indicating "generally favorable reviews".
+Martha Marcy May Marlene received positive reviews, with Olsen's performance as the traumatized Martha met with critical acclaim; the film holds a 90% "fresh" rating on Rotten Tomatoes, with the consensus capsule stating, "Led by a mesmerizing debut performance from Elizabeth Olsen, Martha Marcy May Marlene is a distinctive, haunting psychological drama."

 Christy Lemire of the Associated Press named Martha Marcy May Marlene the best film of 2011.
 Roger Ebert gave the film three-and-a-half out of four stars, describing Olsen as "a genuine discovery ...
 She has a wide range of emotions to deal with here, and in her first major role, she seems instinctively to know how to do that."
 Ebert's only major complaint was that the movie's chronological shifts were "a shade too clever.
 In a serious film, there is no payoff for trickery."
 In contrast, Peter Bradshaw of The Guardian felt that the flashbacks were "cleverly and indirectly" structured throughout the film, and ultimately rated it with four stars out of five.